-*Please note the camp is reserved for adults 21 years and older.
+*Please note the retreat is reserved for adults 21 years and older.
 If you will be under 21 at the time of the retreat please send me a message.

 The 2023 RKUC Winter Retreat offers guided trail runs over a variety of terrains, distances, and altitudes.
 The camp will be best experienced by runners who are healthy and in good fitness with at least some experience training for and racing long-distance trail races, and/or are interested in learning more about them.
 Campers DO NOT need to be advanced competitive runners to attend the camp.
 In fact, our camps are designed for best experienced by beginner to intermediate experience levels.
 However, participants should arrive fit, healthy, rested, and be comfortable running/hiking for several hours at a time to be best prepared for the variety of terrain, temperatures, grades, and altitudes that will be experienced during the week.
 Attendees will be encouraged to run at paces they find comfortable and choose distances each day that best suit their training, goals, and comfort level.
 We will have many local trail runners helping to guide each run.
 Rest assured it is our goal that nobody will be running alone on the trails.
 If you have any hesitation or question whether you are fit or experienced enough, please email me and let’s chat!